 You will also need to save money to cover closing costs, which are the fees you pay to get the loan.
-There are many variables that go into determining how much closing costs will be, but it is usually advisable to prepare for 3% - 6% of the total home value.
+There are many variables that go into determining how much closing costs will be, but it is usually advisable to prepare for somewhere between 3%-6% of the total home value.
 This means that if you are buying a home worth \$200,000, you might end up paying \$6,000 - \$12,000 in closing costs.
 The specific closing costs will depend on your loan type, your lender and where you live.

 Almost all homeowners will pay for things like appraisal fees and title insurance.
 If you take out a government-backed loan, you will typically need to pay an insurance premium or funding fee upfront.
 Before you close on your loan, your lender will give you a document called a Closing Disclosure, which lists each of the closing costs you need to cover and how much you will need to pay at closing.
-Look over your Closing Disclosure carefully before you close to know what to expect and to catch any errors.
+Look over your Closing Disclosure carefully before you close to know how much the loan will cost you before you close and to catch any errors.